CosmoLike/cocoa/README.md

     source setup_cocoa.sh

-This script downloads and decompresses all likelihoods and packages set on `set_installation_options.sh` (e.g., CAMB and Class Boltzmann codes, Planck likelihood, and Polychord sampler).
+This script downloads and decompresses external modules set on `set_installation_options.sh` (e.g., CAMB and Class).

 **Step :three:**: Run the script `compile_cocoa.sh` by typing

     source compile_cocoa.sh

-This command compiles likelihoods and packages set on `set_installation_options.sh` (e.g., CAMB and Class Boltzmann codes, Planck likelihood, and Polychord sampler).
+This script compiles external modules set on `set_installation_options.sh` (e.g., CAMB and Class).

-:interrobang:  FAQ: What if the user wants to fine-tune the installed libraries, likelihoods, and external modules?
+:interrobang:  FAQ: What if the user wants to fine-tune the installed external modules?

 Cocoa ignores a few external modules (code and likelihoods) by default, but users may find them helpful/useful.
 In this case, check the many available options on the shell script `set_installation_options.sh` and rerun steps :two: and :three:.